Astro Framework Guide

 cd <your project directory>

-Push Initial Commits to GitHub
+Push Initial Commits to Your Repository

-#Add remote repository$ git remote add origin https://github.com/<username>/<repo># Stage all changed files$ git add -A# Commit the files to the current branch$ git commit -m "initial commit"# Push changes to remote repository$ git push -u origin main
+#Add remote repository$ git remote add origin https://<your-git-provider>/<username>/<repo># Stage all changed files$ git add -A# Commit the files to the current branch$ git commit -m "initial commit"# Push changes to remote repository$ git push -u origin main

 Build Details

-First, add http-server
+First, add the @astrojs/node

 # Stage all changed files$ git add -A# Commit the files to the current branch$ git commit -m "update build and start"# Push changes to remote repository$ git push -u origin main